 The funding will ensure Rural Arts can continue to deliver safe, in-person creative activities across 3,500 square miles of rural North Yorkshire until at least March 2021.

 CEO and Director, Rural Arts, Max May, said:

 “The support is a vital lifeline.
-It secures Rural Arts mid-term future after an incredibly difficult seven ensures we can continue to reach as many people as possible through inspiring and inclusive creative opportunities.
+It secures Rural Arts mid-term future after an incredibly difficult seven months, and ensures we can continue to reach as many people as possible through inspiring and inclusive creative opportunities.
 We’re very grateful to all the people and layers of Government that have made this grant possible.”

 Culture Secretary Oliver Dowden said:

 “This funding is a vital boost for the theatres, music venues, museums and cultural organisations that form the soul of our nation.
 It will protect these special places, save jobs and help the culture sector’s recovery.